KippAD/easy-outdoor-co/README.md

 </details>

-2. Enter a name for the project, and then choose the **Create repository from template** button at the bottom of the form.
+2. Enter a name for the project, and then select the **Create repository from template** button at the bottom of the form.

 <details>